-Are you someone who has maxed out your credit cards to the point where you can’t charge anymore?
-Do you have other debts that you’ve accrued such as a massive student loan and/or medical bills that have piled up?
+Have you maxed out your credit cards to the point where you can’t charge anymore?
+Do you have other debts piling up, like student loans and/or medical bills?

-Keep in mind that such debts — especially on a credit card — can be very expensive as credit card interest rates are high and add up quickly.
-One main way of staying out of debt is to make sure to get your credit card payments under control before your debt is out of control.
+Remember that such debts — especially on a credit card — can be very expensive as credit card interest rates are high and add up quickly.
+The primary tactic to stay out of debt is to make sure to get your credit card payments under control before your debt is out of control.

 Choose a Strategy

 There are a few ways to address your debt on your own, which means there are few to no out-of-pocket costs involved.

 Negotiate with Your Credit Card Companies and Other Creditors

 This is the cheapest way to address your debt.
 Like you, credit card issuers want to get paid the money they are owed and don’t necessarily want to chalk you up to collection.

 Some lenders will work with you on repayment plans and reduce the amount you owe just to ensure they get some form of payment.
 If you can start the process by calling on these lenders to see if you can work something out that benefits both sides.

 There are experts that can help.
 If you’re interested in hiring a company to assist you, fill out our contact form by clicking here.